avniproject/avni-webapp/README.md

 ### Code Style

 - We use Prettier for javascript/jsx formatting.
 You can use your IDE/Editor specific Plugin to format code using Prettier.
 Alternatively there is also a command `yarn prettier-all` that will format all files in src folder using Prettier.
 And there also is a git precommit hook that formats staged files using prettier before commiting.

+### Continuous Integration
+All commits are built and tested and deployed to staging if tests succeed.
+Build status can be seen at https://circleci.com/gh/OpenCHS/openchs-webapp.
+Please run tests using `yarn test` before you push your code so you don't end up breaking things unnecessarily.